scilari/mhpf/README.md

 area).
 In this case, it makes sense to continue updating the particles in the mapped area with the normal (narrow) likelihood function, and on the other hand use a more wide likelihood function where the map is unknown or uncertain.

-On the other hand, the conditions can be used to decide that we should use a very discriminative likelihood function, if the model's uncertainty is low.
+Likewise, the conditions can be used to decide that we should use a very discriminative likelihood function, if the model's uncertainty is low.

-By defining multiple conditions and likelihoods for different sources of information, MHPF offers machinery to combine the weights so that only reliable-enough sources are used.
+By defining multiple conditions and likelihoods for different sources of information, MHPF offers machinery to combine the weights so that only reliable-enough or otherwise suitable sources are used.

 ## Usage
 The tests contain a simple example on how to use MHPF